Spring Hunter Pace, Saturday, June 7 →

 What

-Wentworth Hunt offers 3 hunter paces in 2023.
+Wentworth Hunt is offering 3 hunter paces this year!

-- Click here to learn about our Spring Pace on June 3.
+- Click here to learn about our Spring Pace, Saturday, June 7 at Branch Hill Farm.

-- Click here to learn about our Conservation Pace on August 12.
+- Click here to learn about our Conservation Pace, Saturday, August 2 at Fine Nest Farm.

-- Click here for information and to register for our Fall Foliage Pace on October 8.
+- Click here to learn about our Fall Foliage Pace, Sunday, October 12 at Tuckaway Farm.

 Why

 Wentworth Hunt’s hunter paces are a great opportunity to ride our beautiful hunt territories with your own group at your own pace.
-All hunter pace locations provide riders with up to ten miles of beautiful wooded trails and fields with plenty of natural hunt-sy jumps off to the side of the main trail for those who wish to jump.
+All locations provide riders with miles and miles of beautiful wooded trails and fields with plenty of natural hunt-sy jumps off to the side of the main trail for those who wish to jump.

 Who

-Participants ride out in teams of up to six riders.
+Participants ride out in teams of up to four riders.
 Don’t have a team?
-Contact our wonderful Secretary at Secretary@WentworthHunt.org and he will help find a team for you.
+Contact our wonderful Secretary at Secretary@WentworthHunt.org and she will help find a team for you.

 How